 Businesses have begun to capitalise on podcasts, too.
 For those averse to long paragraphs in blogs or don’t have time to wait around for a video webinar, podcasts are a great way for a business to reach an audience while providing them with the most convenient way to tune in.

 But simply making a business podcast isn’t enough.
 You can’t just mumble about your business, what you do, and what product or service you provide.
 You have to create a great podcast that really serves a purpose and communicates something important.
-It has to be valuable, provide information, and be entertaining enough for people to want to listen.
+It has to be valuable, provide information and has a strategy for copywriting services, and be entertaining enough for people to want to listen.

 Why should your company start a podcast?